 Radost Ruseva, Psychological Therapist

-2018: MSc (Master of Science) Advanced Counselling and Psychotherapy Studies (Counselling Children and Young People; Bereavement and Loss; Expressive Therapies; Research Methods), University of Salford – in progress
+2020 – MSc (Master’s of Science) Advanced Counselling and Psychotherapy Studies (Counselling Children and Young People; Bereavement and Loss; Expressive Therapies; Research Methods), University of Salford – Distinction

-2018: BSc (Bachelor of Science) Counselling and Psychotherapy: Professional Practice, University of Salford – First Class Honours
+2018: BSc (Bachelor’s of Science) Counselling and Psychotherapy: Professional Practice, University of Salford – First Class Honours

-I am a Registered member of the British Association for Counselling and Psychotherapy (BACP).
+I am a Registered Member of the British Association for Counselling and Psychotherapy (BACP).
 I am also a member of the International Association of Eating Disorders Professionals (IAEDP)

-Apart from providing counselling at the Adult Community Eating Disorders Service at Oakwood Psychology Services since 2018.
-I am also a School Project Manager at Place2Be where I use an integrative child-led model, incorporating play therapy, psychodynamic and child-centred therapy to support primary school children with a range of issues.
+I have worked as a Psychological Therapist at the Adult Community Eating Disorders Service at Oakwood Psychology Services since 2018.
+I am also a School Project Manager at Place2Be where I use an integrative child-led model to support primary school children with a range of issues.
 I also provide clinical supervision and case management for counsellors on placement.

-I previously worked at TalkListenChange as a School Counsellor and Rochdale and District Mind and Side by Side Counselling as a volunteer counsellor providing counselling sessions to clients presenting with a range of difficulties.
+I have previously worked at TalkListenChange as a School Counsellor and Rochdale and District Mind and Side by Side Counselling as a Volunteer Counsellor providing counselling sessions to adults presenting with a range of difficulties.

-Furthermore, I have worked at Women’s Housing Action Group (WHAG) as a domestic abuse counsellor where I saw women who are homeless or who are at risk of homelessness, and women who have experienced domestic abuse, alcohol and substance misuse or abuse.
+Furthermore, I have worked at Women’s Housing Action Group (WHAG) as a Domestic Abuse Counsellor where I worked with women who are homeless or who are at risk of homelessness, and women who have experienced domestic abuse, alcohol and substance misuse or abuse.

 How I work

 Person-centred counselling is the core foundation of my work – I provide a safe, non-judgemental, warm space.
-However, I also use different theories and approaches like CBT-E and Expressive Therapies to inform my practice and suit individual needs.
+However, I also use different theories and approaches like CBT-E, Narrative therapy and Expressive Therapies to inform my practice and suit individual needs.